brittanyrw/emojiscreen/README.md

 ### Genres 🔍

 For movies and TV shows, go to the IMDB profile and find the genres listed under the title.
 Add these genres to the `Emoji Card` object.
+Some cards will only have one genre, that is okay!
+If you would like to add an additional genre (outside of the IMDB genres, note that in your Pull Request or [create an Issue](https://github.com/brittanyrw/emojiscreen/issues)).

-See the below screenshot for the genre listing in IMDB profiles.
+See the below screenshot for the location of the genre listing in IMDB profiles.

 ![Screenshot of the Beauty and the Beast IDMB profile with the genres circled](readme/imdb-screenshot.png)